 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-The best VPN for most people is ExpressVPN, scoring 9.3/10 in our testing process.
-It consistently beats alternatives like NordVPN and PIA in crucial areas, especially in bypassing streaming geo-blocks, delivering faster connection speeds, and offering more user-friendly apps.
-See our detailed analysis later in this guide.
+The best VPN for most people around the world is ExpressVPN, scoring 9.3/10 in our comprehensive tests.
+It consistently beat other VPNs like NordVPN and PIA in crucial areas like speed, usability, and bypassing streaming geo-blocks.

-Our research found that 88% of the most popular VPN apps leaked our data, even though many of them had high ratings.
+We’ve found that 88% of the most popular VPN apps leaked our data, even though many of them had high store ratings.

-Additionally, though almost every VPN promises unrestricted access to video content, our tests revealed that only 13% could unblock more than half of the streaming services we tested.
+Additionally, while almost every VPN promises unrestricted access to video content, our tests revealed that only 13% could unblock more than half of the streaming services we tested.

 The problem is that many VPNs inflate app store ratings with fake reviews, and many review websites either inadequately test them or are owned by VPN companies promoting their own products.

-To help you make an informed choice, we’ve personally bought and tested 61 of the most popular VPNs, and put our results through our objective rating system.
+We want you to make a more informed choice, which is why we’ve been buying and testing 61 of the most popular VPNs since 2016, putting our results through our impartial rating system.

 We’re fully independent and have been reviewing VPNs since 2016.
 Our ratings are based on our own testing results and are unaffected by financial incentives.
 Learn who we are and how we test VPNs.